csksenthilvalar/BlogManagementAngularApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.11.

+This repository contains the code for a Blog Management System , which allows users to create and manage blog posts.

+The Web API Via CURD operation is performed-->https://localhost:7000/api/JSONBlogMngmt

+Data Storage in local JSON file as a mock database.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.